izanmubarak/Cryptora/README.md

 - **Get historical data.** Find the low, high, opening, and closing price of thousands of cryptocurrencies on a given date, as well as the market capitalization.
 - **See global statistics.** See statistics across all cryptocurrencies, including the global market cap, Bitcoin's percentage share of the global market cap, the number of active currencies, and more.
 - **Get real-time exchange data from Coinbase Pro.** See the trading price of Bitcoin, Litecoin, Ethereum, Ethereum Classic, and Bitcoin Cash on Coinbase Pro (formerly GDAX), one of the leading cryptocurrency exchanges.
-- **Calculations made easy.** Instantly convert cryptocurrency amounts to U.S. dollars, and vice versa.
+- **Calculations made easy.** Instantly convert between cryptocurrency and U.S. dollars.
 - **Browse the latest cryptocurrency news.** Read and share news from a variety of cryptocurrency news sites.
 - **View the rankings.** See the top cryptocurrencies and their prices at any given moment, sorted by market capitalization.

 ## Using Cryptora

-Using Cryptora is easy.
 In any Telegram chat, simply type `@CryptoraBot` and then any of the commands below.
 The requested information will pop up as a list on your screen, and you can tap on a result to share it with your chat.
 You can also create a new private chat with Cryptora if you'd like to interact with it separately.

-For information on hosting Cryptora by yourself, check out the "Deployment" folder's README.
+For information on hosting Cryptora locally, check out the "Deployment" folder's README.

 ## Supported Commands